fossabot/Mia/Documentation/Rosewood.md

 ## Pretty Print

-Use the following methods for basic logging capabilities
+Use the following methods for pretty print logging capabilities.

 ```swift
 Rosewood.prettyprint()